smallnest/RPC-TEST/README.md

 use a simple "helloworld" prototype to test thrift and gRPC.
 All servers and clients are implemented by Golang, Java And Scala

-Test result as follows.
+Test result as follows (milliseconds/10000 calls).
 The first value is using one client to test servers and the second value is using 20 clients to test concurrently.

 |  | Golang | Java | Scala |
 | ----- | ----- | ----- | ----- |